 Let’s face it.
 No one looks forward to a do-over.
-But I contend that you have more agency than you think you do.
+But I’ll bet you have more agency than you think you do.

 Start by making an informed decision about whether to do it, or not do it.
-Sometimes I think that people forget that this decision is one of the most important next steps after failing.
+Sometimes, people forget that this decision is one of the most important next steps after failing.
 Reflect on some pros and cons.

 Whether you are an initial or a recertifying candidate, you are eligible for a discounted rate if you failed the exam.
 According to IBLCE:

 …you are eligible to receive a 50% discounted examination fee for the next three examination attempts or up to three years following the first time you don’t pass.”

 Even within that time when you’re eligible for the discount, there’s a lot of leeway.